nekrut/BMMB554/2025/hm1.md

 ## What do you need to do?

 You need to repeat analysis of SRA accessions for your organism of intereset.
-Do do this follow these steps:
+To do this follow these steps:

 ### Run through the example